-Grapevine: GV-the international journal of Alcoholics Anonymous is available online and in print.
+Grapevine: GV - the international journal of Alcoholics Anonymous

 Group Conscience: The collective conscience of the group membership representing substantial unanimity on an issue before definite action is taken.

 GSA: General Service Assembly (see Area Assembly.)

 GSO: The General Service Office, which provides services to groups in the United States and Canada and publishes A.A. literature.